-If you have schizotypal personality disorder (STPD), your behavior and gestures may seem strange to others.
+If you have a schizotypal personality disorder (STPD), your behavior and gestures may seem strange to others.

 What are the signs and symptoms of schizotypal personality disorder?

-People with this disorder feel extreme discomfort to maintain close relationships with people, mainly because they think that their peers harbor negative thoughts towards them, so they avoid close relationships.
+People with this disorder feel extreme discomfort in maintaining close relationships with people, mainly because they think that their peers harbor negative thoughts towards them, so they avoid intimate relationships.

 Peculiar speech mannerisms and strange dress styles are also symptoms of this disorder.
 People with schizotypal personality disorder may react strangely in conversations, not respond, or talk to themselves.

-They often interpret situations as strange or having an unusual meaning for them; paranormal and superstitious beliefs are common.
+They often interpret situations as strange or having an unusual meaning; paranormal and superstitious beliefs are shared.

 Such people often seek medical attention for their anxiety or depression rather than their personality disorder.

-The term “schizotype” was first coined by Sandor Rado in 1956 as an abbreviation for “schizophrenic phenotype.”
-Schizotypal personality disorder is classified as a group A personality disorder (“strange or eccentric disorders”).
+The term “schizotypy” was first coined by Sandor Rado in 1956 as an abbreviation for “schizophrenic phenotype.”
+A schizotypal personality disorder is classified as a group A personality disorder (“strange or eccentric disorders”).

 Symptoms of schizotypal personality disorder include: